 The Republican Party’s big gains in the House came largely from districts that were older, less [racially] diverse and less educated than the nation as a whole.
 Democrats kept their big majorities in the cities.

-	The Post story notes that “Democrats remained strong in areas with the party’s core of minorities and higher-educated whites” but suffered overwhelming setbacks among white working-class voters.
+story notes that “Democrats remained strong in areas with the party’s core of minorities and higher-educated whites” but suffered overwhelming setbacks among white working-class voters.
 “Exit polls,” it pointed out, “showed that Democrats lost white voters without a college degree — one way to measure blue-collar voters — by almost 30 percentage points in House races.”

 The Post is on to something here beyond the long-overdue acknowledgment that the Republican party is not a wholly owned subsidiary of nefarious corporations.
 Congressional districts with heavy concentrations of two demographic groups — racial minorities (especially those who have low incomes or have not finished high school) and people who have earned post-graduate degrees — elect liberals almost 100 percent of the time, sending politicians such as Nancy Pelosi, Henry Waxman, Charlie Rangel, John Lewis, Barbara Lee, and Barney Frank to congressional swearing-in ceremonies.

 But a review of Census Bureau data suggests that there may be another way to look at the divide.
 The GOP’s political advantage appears to correlate with the number of military veterans in a district.
 Here are some data to contemplate:

 According to the Census Bureau, there are approximately 23.4 million military veterans in America.
 The average congressional district is home to about 53,700 of them, slightly more than 10 percent of its adult population.
 Of course, there is no such thing as an “average” district.
 In 20 districts the veteran population exceeds 15 percent of adults while in 25 others it falls below 5 percent.